zalando/postgres-operator/docs/user.md

 The PostgreSQL volume is shared with sidecars and is mounted at `/home/postgres/pgdata`.

-**Note**: The operator will not launch a cluster if sidecar containers are specified but globally disabled in the configuration.
+**Note**: The operator will not create a cluster if sidecar containers are specified but globally disabled in the configuration.
 The `enable_sidecars` option must be set to `true`.